NoorAissat/NoorAissat/README.md

 # Welcome to My GitHub Profile!

 Hello!
-I'm Noor, a Computer Science student passionate about software development.
+I'm Noor, a Computer Science student with a concentration in Cyber and Network Security.
+I am passionate about software development, particularly in the areas of networking and cybersecurity.
 Below are some of the projects I've been working on:

 ## Projects